WORKING MOM BURNOUT IS REAL – HERE'S HOW TO DEAL

 The best way to combat burnout is to recognize these signs before they become a bigger problem - and nip them in the bud.
 The truth is, if you continue to take care of your career and your family before you take care of yourself, you’re going to crash and burn.

-Luckily, there are lots of small steps you can take that will make a big difference.
+Luckily, there are many small steps you can take that will make a big difference.

 How to avoid mommy burnout